The types of dentures available are basically categorized into 2 main groups: partial dentures and full dentures.

 Patients are given the option to select the color of the base gum, the color, and size of teeth as well as the style and shape that will perfectly match a beautiful smile on their faces.

 Implant dentures may either be full or partial dentures.

 The basic procedure for implant dentures requires implanting of titanium posts through surgery directly to the jaw bone.
 When the gums are completely healed, the prosthetic tooth/teeth will be cemented permanently onto implanted posts.
 The result will be as natural as the original teeth and it is quite hard to distinguish one from the other.

 Implant dentures are the most expensive among the types of dentures.

 Flexible Dentures may either be partial or full dentures.
 The comfort level provided by flexible dentures is among the highest of the various denture types available in the market today.

 The flexibility, made possible by the flexible coating of resin on the denture base’s outer layer, allows the flexible dentures to remain in place around the jaw bone for maximum stability.

 These are a type of full denture that fits over some of your original remaining teeth.
-Fitting overdentures over your original teeth helps to preserve bone, transfer some of the pressure of chewing from the gums onto your remaining teeth, and also help to keep the false teeth securely in place.
+Fitting overdentures, or snap-in dentures, over your original teeth helps to preserve bone, transfer some of the pressure of chewing from the gums onto your remaining teeth, and also help to keep the false teeth securely in place.

 As you can see, the limited false teeth options that existed in the past have now been replaced with a variety of dentures to suit your specific needs and budget.
 So book in to see your dentist to get their specific advice on your personal circumstances to see what will be the best option for you.